 Provide the following information about your application:

 External URL: The address your users will go to in order to access the app from outside your network.
+If you don't want to use the default Application Proxy domain, read about custom domains in Azure AD Application Proxy.

 Pre Authentication: How Application Proxy verifies users before giving them access to your application.